Francesco Sannino

-Francesco Sannino (born 9 February 1968) is an Italian theoretical physicist and a professor at the University of Southern Denmark.
+Francesco Sannino (born 9 February 1968) is an Italian theoretical physicist and a professor at both the University of Southern Denmark and the University of Naples Federico II.
 He conducts research in the topics of effective field theories and their applications to strongly coupled theories such as quantum chromodynamics.
 He also researches in beyond standard model physics and quantum field theory.

 After his studies at the University of Naples, Federico II in 1992, he enrolled in PhD programmes at Syracuse University and University of Naples, obtaining the doctoral degree in 1997.

 In 1997, he obtained a research fellowship from Yale University and in 2000 he moved to NORDITA.

 In 2004 he became associate professor at the Niels Bohr Institute in Denmark.